Rerelease on 27 September 2023. Originally published on 21 July 2022.

 After much deliberation, we decided to keep the K-12 free and instead, create a spoken English book.
-We organized a tech hackathon, built a platform and integrated the e-commerce plugin, and published a Spoken English book in 2 weeks.
+We organized a tech hackathon, built a platform, integrated the e-commerce plugin, and published a Spoken English book in 2 weeks.
 So Learn Spoken English From Home was our first book.
 We launched it on May 16th and that book sold more than 100,000 copies.
 We priced the book at BDT 75.
 And I was like, we earned an entire year's sponsorship worth of money from a PDF book.

 That taught us that you don't need to monetize everything.
 That’s what companies usually do, they monetize 3-4% of their audience.
-Byju's still monetizes only 2-3% of their users — the top tier.
+Byju still monetizes only 2-3% of their users — the top tier.
 We decided to launch a paid course for 450 BDT.
 Again, we received tremendous responses.
-The course got sold more than 100,000 times.
+The course was sold more than 100,000 times.
 Then we published a book on ‘Spoken English’ in the Boi Mela 2021 and it became a bestseller and broke almost all the records.

 Then we figured out that there is a need for good content in the market.
 People are happy to pay if your product is good.
-We figured out that we can grow faster by using a freemium model.
+We figured out that we could grow faster by using a freemium model.
 We created 10,000 videos in one year when we pivoted to a freemium model.
-Whereas we created 15000 videos in 5 years when we ran on a sponsorship model.
+We created 15000 videos in 5 years when we ran on a sponsorship model.
 We could just make videos faster because we had a freemium leg attached to it.
 The growth allowed us to think about scaling up even faster.

 We figured that one way to scale is to make more videos and launch more premium courses.
 But in that case, we will have to rely more on the freemium model and invest more in sales.
 And for sales, we would need a sales team.
 To build a product, we would need a product team, a customer support team to serve customers, and so on.
 You need all these setups.
 It was not there before.
 We did not need it either.